The Complete List of Colleges That Require Interviews

 Interview Policies of Ivy League Schools

 If you're planning to apply to Ivy League schools, then you know that their expectations are as rigorous as they come.
 Most require the maximum number of teacher recommendations, a high GPA, strong extracurricular background, and competitive test scores.
-Why wouldn't they also recommend an evaluative interview as part of this intensive process?
+Fortunately, however; most Ivy League schools don't have evaluative interviews.
+(Brown and Yale are the exceptions.)

 The chart below shows the interview policies of the eight Ivy League colleges.
 As mentioned above, you should pretty much consider "recommended" to mean the same as "required."
 Click on a school's name if you'd like to read its official statement on college interviews.